catalyst/silverstripe-ableplayer/README.md

 Contributions are always welcome!
 Raise an issue and a pull request to start a discussion.

 ## Planned features and known issues
-* Only Vimeo and YouTube are supported players at this time
-* Not able to self-host videos yet
-* Adding sign-language support is possible with self-hosted videos, but not YouTube
+* Adding sign-language support to self-hosted videos
-* Obtain auto-generated transcripts from YouTube videos
 * Querying Title and other metadata from APIs
 * The "first" chapter defined in the CMS is the default.
 The list should be sortable or otherwise configurable in the CMS
 * Audio is not supported yet